-During this part of the conference we will share a series of short video interviews conducted recently with senior figures from our field as they reflect on 4 decades of LTA in the UK, including the role of LTF 1980-2020.
+Senior figures from our field reflect on four decades of LTA in the UK, including the role of LTF 1980-2020.

 1980s – Professor Liz Hamp-Lyons

 After a long career, Liz Hamp-Lyons is now Visiting [Honorary] Professor of English Language Assessment at CRELLA at the University of Bedfordshire, UK, and Guest Professor at Shanghai Jiaotong University, China, where she has been Senior Consultant to the College English Test (CET) since 2006.
 The main focus of her research and test development projects has been on writing assessment.
 She has also conducted research on test washback, school-based at secondary school level in Hong Kong, and the testing/assessment of English for Academic Purposes.
 She is former Editor of Assessing Writing and founding Editor of the Journal of English for Academic Purposes.

 1990s – Dr Nick Saville

 Dr Nick Saville has 40 years’ experience in language teaching and assessment having begun his career as a university teacher in Italy in 1980.
 He has worked in Cambridge since 1989 and is now Director of Research and Thought Leadership for Cambridge Assessment English.
 He holds a BA in Linguistics and an MA in TEFL from the University of Reading, and a PhD from the University of Bedfordshire in language assessment impact.

 His current research interests include assessment and learning in the digital age; the use of ethical AI; language policy and multilingualism; the Common European Framework of Reference for Language (CEFR) and its “toolkit”; Learning Oriented Assessment (LOA) and impact research.
 Nick presents regularly at international conferences and has published widely.